XanaGA/CrossOver/DATA.md

 ```

 ## :wrench: Data Preprocessing
 In order to process data faster during training + inference, we preprocess 1D (referral), 2D (RGB + floorplan) & 3D (Point Cloud + CAD) for both object instances and scenes.
-Note that, since for 3RScan dataset, they do not provide frame-wise RGB segmentations, we project the 3D data to 2D and store it in `.pt` format for every scan.
+Note that, since for 3RScan dataset, they do not provide frame-wise RGB segmentations, we project the 3D data to 2D and store it in `.npz` format for every scan.
 We provide the scripts for projection.
 Here's an overview which data features are precomputed:

 - Object Instance: Referral, Multi-view RGB images, Point Cloud & CAD (only for ScanNet)
 - Scene: Referral, Multi-view RGB images, Floorplan (only for ScanNet) Point Cloud